dekta/Revision/DataBase/mongooseQuery.md

     https://interviewhandbook.notion.site/NoSQL-282749fd15d540ff8afee0cf1517ee18

+## Explain why mongoose does not return a promise but has a .then
+- Mongoose is a library for working with MongoDB databases in Node.js.
+While most database operations in Mongoose are asynchronous, Mongoose does not return Promises by default.
+- Instead, Mongoose uses a callback function to handle the results of asynchronous operations.
+However, Mongoose also provides a .then() method that allows you to chain asynchronous operations together, similar to Promises.
+- So while Mongoose does not directly return Promises, it provides a way to work with Promises using the .then() method.

+## What are pre and post hooks?
+- In Mongoose, pre and post hooks are functions that can be executed before or after certain operations are performed on a Mongoose model or document.
+- Pre hooks are functions that are executed before a specified operation is performed on a model or document.
+These functions are useful for performing additional validation, modifying data, or executing additional logic before an operation is executed.
+Pre hooks can be registered using the pre() method on a Mongoose schema.
+- Post hooks are functions that are executed after a specified operation is performed on a model or document.
+These functions are useful for logging or auditing data, executing additional logic, or modifying data after an operation is executed.
+Post hooks can be registered using the post() method on a Mongoose schema.
+- example
+    ```javascript
+     const mongoose = require('mongoose');
+    const userSchema = new mongoose.Schema({name: String,email: String,});
+    userSchema.pre('save', function (next) {const now = new Date();
+                this.updatedAt = now;
+                if (!this.createdAt) {
+                this.createdAt = now;
+                }
+                next();
+                });
+     userSchema.post('save', function (doc, next) {
+            console.log(`User ${doc.name} saved`);
+            next();
+            });
+    const User = mongoose.model('User', userSchema);

+## What are aggregation pipelines with mongoose?

+- Aggregation pipelines in Mongoose are a way to process and transform data from MongoDB collections using a sequence of stages.
+- An aggregation pipeline consists of a series of stages that are executed in a specific order to transform the input data.
+Each stage in the pipeline takes the input documents and performs some operation on them, passing the results to the next stage.
+- The stages in an aggregation pipeline can perform a wide range of operations, such as filtering, sorting, grouping, and transforming data.
+Some examples of pipeline stages include $match, $group, $sort, $project, and $lookup.
+- Aggregation pipelines in Mongoose are defined using the aggregate() method, which takes an array of pipeline stages as its argument.
+Once the pipeline is defined, you can execute it using the exec() method, which returns a Promise that resolves to an array of output documents.
+- Aggregation pipelines are a powerful tool for working with data in MongoDB collections, and can be used for a wide range of tasks such as data analysis, reporting, and business intelligence.
+    ```javascript
+         const Order = mongoose.model('Order', { total: Number});
+         Order.aggregate([{ $group: { _id: null, avgTotal: { $avg: "$total" } } }]).exec((err, result) => {
+        if (err) {
+            console.error(err);
+            return;
+        }
+        console.log(result);
+        });

+## How do you create indexes with mongoose
+- we can create indexes in Mongoose using the Model.ensureIndexes() method.
+- The ensureIndexes() method ensures that all defined indexes are created in the background.
+It takes a callback function that is called once all indexes have been created, or if an error occurs during the index creation process.
+- Example =>
+    ```javascript
+        const mongoose = require('mongoose');
+        const userSchema = new mongoose.Schema({name: String,email: String,});
+        userSchema.index({ email: 1 }, { unique: true });
+        const User = mongoose.model('User', userSchema);
+         User.ensureIndexes((err) => {if (err) {console.error(err);} else {console.log('Indexes created successfully'); }});

 ## Mongoose basic query:
 - Mongoose is an Object-Data Modeling (ODM) library for Node.js and MongoDB, which provides a straightforward way to interact with MongoDB databases.
 It simplifies the process of defining schemas, creating models, and performing database operations.